ashtonw7/writing-with-no-purpose/posts/dracula.md

 title: "A Day in the Life of Dracula"
 slug: 'dracula'
 author: 'Ashton Winters'
-quote: '"Time for your dental checkup.
+quote: 'Time for your dental checkup.
 Looks like you have some inflammation in your gums.
-Do they bleed when you floss?"
-"If only."'
+Do they bleed when you floss?
+If only.'
 date: '18 Oct 2023'
 ---